 Chemical facilities that are determined to be “high-risk” must follow the Chemical Facility Anti-Terrorism Standards (CFATS) regulation (6 CFR Part 27) and implement security measures that reduce the risks associated with chemicals of interest (COI).

-Individuals and employees may report a potential CFATS violation to the Department.
+Individuals and employees may report a potential CFATS violation to the Cybersecurity and Infrastructure Security Agency (CISA).
 Chemical facilities of interest are prohibited by law from retaliating against an employee for reporting a potential CFATS violation.

 Potential CFATS violations may include, but are not limited to:

-- Failure to implement Site Security Plan (SSP) security measures; and/or
+- Failure to implement Site Security Plan (SSP) security measures.

 - Failure to maintain records.

-To submit a report to the Department regarding a potential CFATS violation, contact the CFATS Chemical Facility Security Tip Line, 877-394-4347 (877-FYI 4 DHS), or email CFATSTips@hq.dhs.gov.
+To submit a report to the Agency regarding a potential CFATS violation, contact the CFATS Chemical Facility Security Tip Line, 877-394-4347 (877-FYI 4 DHS), or email CFATSTips@hq.dhs.gov.

 Individuals may also report violations via mail to:

-The Department encourages anyone reporting a potential violation to identify himself or herself when making a report.
-This will allow DHS to acknowledge receipt of the information and facilitates the review of the violation.
+The Agency encourages anyone reporting a potential violation to identify himself or herself when making a report.
+This will allow CISA to acknowledge receipt of the information and facilitates the review of the violation.

 For anonymous reports, please provide a detailed description of the nature of the potential violation, including, where possible, names and dates.

-The Department is committed to protecting whistleblower confidentiality.
+The Agency is committed to protecting whistleblower confidentiality.
 The identity of the reporting individual will be kept confidential, unless disclosure is unavoidable or is compelled by a court order.
-In these instances, the Department will attempt to contact the whistleblower to inform him or her of the communication.
+In these instances, the Agency will attempt to contact the whistleblower to inform him or her of the communication.

-DHS will accept violations reported anonymously; however, in such instances, the Department will be unable to provide acknowledgement of receipt of the information.
-Additionally, such reports can pose challenges as DHS cannot contact an anonymous reporter to obtain additional information.
+CISA will accept violations reported anonymously; however, in such instances, the Agency will be unable to provide acknowledgement of receipt of the information.
+Additionally, such reports can pose challenges as CISA cannot contact an anonymous reporter to obtain additional information.